daavid00/kassa-et-al-2021/README.md

 implementation is based on the OPM release 2021.04.
 New scripts have been added/ modified in opm-material, opm-models, and opm-simulators folders, corresponding to the 'wettability' branch.
 All original tests in opm-models and opm-tests from the release 2021.04 can be run using this implementation.
+The folder Tests include examples of scripts to run single simulations.

 ## Requirements
 * [OPM](https://opm-project.org)